MCCTeam/MCCTeam.github.io/README.md

 npm i yarn -g
 ```

-Fork and clone the repository
+Fork and clone the repository.

+All of the source is in the `source` directory.

 Install dependencies: